OpertusMundi/ingest/README.md

    * `./secrets/geoserver/password`: file containing the password for the Geoserver user
    * `./logs`: a directory to keep logs under
    * `./temp`: a directory to be used as temporary storage
+   * `./input`: a directory to be used as the root of input files

 Start application: